dotnet/wpf/src/Microsoft.DotNet.Wpf/specs/tooltip.md

 - **Exclusion**.
 Opening a tooltip or context menu (for any reason) closes the previously open tooltip, if any.
 - **Programmatically**.
 [TODO: check if this is possible.
 If so, describe it.]

-## Mouse buffer zone
+## Safe region
-When you open a tooltip by hovering the mouse over its parent element, you should be able to move the mouse onto the tooltip without closing the tooltip.
+When you open a tooltip by hovering the mouse over its parent element, WPF implicitly computes a *safe region*: an area in which you can move the mouse without closing the tooltip due to hover-end.
-To that end, WPF implicitly declares a *mouse buffer zone*: a rectangle that connects the parent element to the tooltip, in which you can move the mouse without closing the tooltip due to hover-end.
-(Note that the mouse still interacts in the usual way with elements in the buffer zone, and that interaction might close the tooltip.)
+(Note that the mouse still interacts in the usual way with elements in the safe region, and that interaction might close the tooltip.)

-After using the usual placement rules to determine the size and position of the tooltip, WPF calculates the buffer zone to be a rectangle with the following properties:
+After using the usual placement rules to determine the size and position of the tooltip, WPF tries to find a region with the following properties:
+- it contains the parent element and the tooltip
-- it contains the shortest straight line between the parent and its tooltip
+- it contains any straight line connecting a point in the parent to a point in the tooltip
-- it is large enough to accommodate reasonable drift as you move the mouse along that line
-- it is no larger than needed to satisfy the first two properties

-In the common case where the tooltip overlaps its parent, the buffer zone may be empty.

-It may be impossible or impractical to find a suitable rectangle, in which case the buffer zone is empty and moving the mouse off the parent element will close the tooltip.
+It may be impossible or impractical to find a suitable region, in which case the safe region is the parent element (only); moving the mouse off the parent element will close the tooltip.
 This only happens in extreme cases, for example when the tooltip and its parent are on different monitors.